Monarch38108/pokeProgress/README.md

 # or use pnpm or yarn
 ```

+2. Create the .env File

+You have to copy the .env.example file and rename it to ".env".
+After you created the file, you have to specify the database path.
+If you plan on using a sqlite database, the path can stay the same.

-2. Initialize the SQLite database:
+3. Initialize the SQLite database:

 ```bash
 npx prisma migrate dev --name init